litaio/lita/README.md

 An adapter is a packaged as a RubyGem.
 The adapter is a class that inherits from `Lita::Adapter`, implements a few required methods, and is registered by calling `Lita.register_adapter(:symbol_that_identifies_the_adapter, TheAdapterClass)`.

+To generate a starting template for a new adapter gem, run `lita adapter NAME`, where NAME is the name of the new gem.

 ### Example

 Here is a bare bones example of an adapter for the fictious chat service, FancyChat.